Japan–Soviet Union relations: 1930–1945: Deteriorating relations and war

 Beginning in 1930 amid deteriorating relations with Poland, Joseph Stalin became concerned about the possibility of a two-front war with Poland and Japan.
 In particular, he feared that Japan would encourage nomads in Soviet Central Asia to rebel against the Soviet Union's forced sedentarization policies.
 After the Japanese invasion of Manchuria and the establishment of the puppet state of Manchukuo in 1932, Japan turned its military interests to Soviet territories.
 Soviet-Japanese relations sharply deteriorated after 1936.
 This stemmed from the conclusion of the Anti-Comintern Pact between Japan and Nazi Germany in November 1936, which was designed as a defense against international communism.

+In 1931–1932, The Soviet Union revived another proposal for Japan as its military frontier in Manchuria threatened Soviet interests.
+Ambassador Yoshizawa Kenkichi received suggestions from Foreign Minister Maxim Litvinov to negotiate a nonaggression pact.
+Japanese officials like Prime Minister Inukai Tsuyoshi and Minister of War Araki Sadao considered the proposal premature studied it cautiously, considering the proposal premature and largely skeptical.

 The first major Soviet-Japanese border incident, the Battle of Lake Khasan (1938), happened in Primorye, not far from Vladivostok.
 Conflicts between the Japanese and the Soviets frequently happened on the border of Manchuria, escalating into an undeclared border war which was decided in the Battle of Khalkhin Gol (1939), which took place at the Mongolian-Manchurian border.
 The Soviet Union won decisively, and deterred Japan from any further aggression during World War II.